ouhft/COPE/docs/source/user_manual.md

 ![](../static/docs/user_manual/screen_transplantation_empty.png)

 Following procurement of a kidney, the next stage of recording is picked up by the Transplant Technician assigned to the Recipient location.
-Organs that have been procured, but not yet assigned to recipients will appear on the right side of the Tranplantation listing screen (see above), and can be identified by their Trial ID.
+Organs that have been procured, but not yet assigned to recipients will appear on the right side of the Tranplantation listing screen in the Select Organ ID field (see above), and can be identified by their Trial ID.
 Cases that you are currently working on will appear in the listing on the left hand side of the Page Content area.

+If this organ was not able to be allocated for any known reason at this stage, select No on the second question, complete the information about why it was not allocated, and then click Save.

-Let's look at the next stage of the Left Kidney that was procured earlier in this manual.
-Clicking on case WP421001L will allow us to allocate the kidney to a location.
+Selecting a case, saying yes to allocated, and clicking Save, will allow us to allocate the kidney to a location and begin the Transplantation form

 ![](../static/docs/user_manual/screen_transplantation_allocation_1.png)

+**YOU ARE HERE!!!!!
+EDIT ME!**

 Again, if you are a Technician, you will see your name appear as the answer to Name of TT Attending under Allocation Round 1.
 This can be changed for another technician by following the instructions for a Typeahead Field.